Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wonderous Item
 - Attunement

 **Promote**: As a bonus action you can activate the _Banner of Command_ for 18 seconds.
-All creatures within 15 feet of the banner heal 1d4 + proficiency bonus now and at the start of their turns and gain agility.
+All creatures within 15 feet of the banner heal 1d4 + proficiency bonus now and at the start of their turns.
 You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 _You gain +1 to your armor class while attuned to this item_